Night in paintings (Western art): Michelangelo Merisi da Caravaggio

 Michelangelo Merisi da Caravaggio was an Italian artist active between 1593 and 1610.
 His paintings, which combine a realistic observation of the human state, both physical and emotional, with a dramatic use of lighting, had a formative influence on the Baroque school of painting.
 Caravaggio's novelty was a radical naturalism that combined close physical observation with a dramatic, even theatrical, use of chiaroscuro.
 This came to be known as Tenebrism, the shift from light to dark with little intermediate value.

 Georges de La Tour

 Georges de La Tour was a French Baroque painter who painted mostly religious chiaroscuro scenes lit by candlelight, which were more developed than his artistic predecessors, yet lacked dramatic effects of Caravaggio.
 He created some of the most arresting works in this genre, portraying a wide range of scenes by candlelight from card games to New Testament narratives.

 Aert van der Neer

 The Dutch Golden Age painter Aert van der Neer was a landscape painter, specializing in small night scenes lit only by moonlight and fires, and snowy winter landscapes, both often looking down a canal or river.

 Anthony van Dyck

 Anthony van Dyck (22 March 1599 – 9 December 1641) was a Flemish Baroque artist and leading court painter in England.

+Rembrandt

+In northern Europe, Dutch Golden Age painting produced some nocturnes, though Rembrandt's (1606–1669) only real work in the genre is his Rest on the Flight into Egypt (1647, National Gallery of Ireland), which is set within a nocturnal landscape.
+His large group portrait, The Militia Company of Captain Frans Banning Cocq (1642), is popularly known as The Night Watch, although it is not a night scene.